 Read more about the Master's programme, pre-master's programme and admission.
 You can also find more information about career perspectives.
 Read the testimonial of students from Electrical Engineering.

-Develop new methods and technologies for high-tech electronics-based systems!
-Electrical engineering challenges you in nanotechnology, robotics, electronics, telecommunication or biomedical systems.
+This MSc programme challenges you to develop new methods and technologies for high-tech electronics-based systems in nanotechnology, robotics, electronics, telecommunication or biomedical systems.